rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/1/Readme.md

 ## Setup Input bindings

 As parts of our state get passed as input bindings we need to insert these changes into the components' state.
-There is one problem, the `set` function decorated with `@Input` is not compos able with RxJS.

-We could write Reactive decorators like `@Input$` and alos do this for all other things not reactive in a component.

-Or we could simple use the services imperative `set` method to hook into other imperative code in the class.
+The problem with setting values in an imperative way is that it's not composable.

-In this case we hook into the imperative callback of the `refreshInterval` component input binding.
+Thats why in this case we have to hook into the imperative callback of the `refreshInterval` component input binding.

 We run a partial update to our state by providing a object containing the new state slice `{refreshInterval: number}`.
 This can be done by using a reduce function `(oldState) => ({refreshInterval: oldState.refreshInterval + 2})` or just the slice itself `{refreshInterval: 2}`.